 Kurt is also an avid user of Field Notes for capturing field observations during the construction phase.
 When buildings are still going up, he documents any significant structural and quality control issues he notices (e.g., precarious beams or a roof that hasn’t been closed) and gathers them in a PDF report to share with the GC, lender, and third-party inspector for discussion at their next draw meeting.

 “Field Notes reports are like a single source of truth that helps keep everyone on the same page,” he said.

 Field Notes help owners like Kurt, as well as GCs and trade partners, to improve a variety of workflows—from streamlining punch lists to speeding up RFIs to keeping track of observations.
-To learn more about the latest features available on Field Notes, click here.
+Learn about the latest features released for Field Notes.